MDBAuth/HydroBOT_website/developer.md

 ## Rebuilding data

 Rebuilding data across the notebooks is done with params to avoid overwriting data unless we mean to.
-To rebuild, at the terminal in WERP_toolkit_demo run `quarto render path/to/notebook_to_rebuild.qmd -P REBUILD_DATA:TRUE`.
+To rebuild, at the terminal in HydroBOT_website run `quarto render path/to/notebook_to_rebuild.qmd -P REBUILD_DATA:TRUE`.
 To rebuild *everything* in the project, run `quarto render -P REBUILD_DATA:TRUE`.
 Running these commands without the parameters will re-render but not rebuild.

 The only documents with `REBUILD_DATA: TRUE` by default are the `scenario_creation/scenario_creation_more.qmd` notebook and the `full_toolkit/WERP_toolkit_save_steps.qmd`, to avoid having multiple notebooks rebuild the same data when we render the site.
 Because `quarto render` runs in alphabetical order, it is usually best to run those two files first manually so the data exists for all downstream uses.